-Consultant Review Board (CRB) - The CRB is responsible for reviewing and approving proposed consultant arrangements which exceed the thresholds set forth in Exhibit C, Consultant Review Board/Consultant Review Committee Guidelines, ("CRB/CRC Guidelines").
-The CRB comprises the Vice President of Domestic Business Development, Vice President and Controller, Vice President and Chief Counsel, and the corporate Manager of

-Consultant Services (corporate Legal department), who will serve as a non-voting Executive Director.
+Consultant Review Board (CRB) - The CRB is responsible for reviewing and approving proposed consultant arrangements which exceed the thresholds set forth in Exhibit C, Consultant Review Board/Consultant Review Committee Guidelines ("CRB/CRC Guidelines").
+The composition of the CRB shall be the Vice President, Corporate Communications; Vice President and Controller; Vice President and Treasurer; and Assistant General Counsel-Litigation and Compliance.
+A quorum shall constitute three of the four CRB members.
+The corporate Manager of Consultant Services will serve as a non-voting Executive Director.

 Consultant Review Committee (CRC) - The CRC is responsible for reviewing and approving proposed consultant arrangements which exceed the thresholds set forth in the CRB/CRC Guidelines.
 The CRC has additional responsibility for approving corporate policies and procedures with respect to international consultants; approving the Corporation's standard terms and conditions for use in all consultant agreements; and establishing the CRB and CRC review thresholds.
-The CRC comprises the Senior Vice President and Chief Financial Officer, corporate Vice President and General Counsel, and Vice President of Domestic Business Development.
-A Sector President will participate on a rotating, non-conflict basis as a voting member of the CRC for purposes of reviewing proposed postaward services agreements or subcontracts (such as for logistics support) with consultants.
+The composition of the CRC shall be the Chief Financial Officer, Senior Vice President and General Counsel, and corporate Vice President of Business Development.
+A Sector President will participate on a rotating, non-conflict basis.

-Government Official - Any officer or employee of a government or any department, agency or instrumentality thereof, or any person acting in an official capacity for or on behalf of such government or department, agency or instrumentality.
+Government Official - Any officer or employee of a government or any department, agency or instrumentality thereof, or any person acting in an official capacity for or on behalf of such government or department, agency or instrumentality, or any official, employee or person acting on behalf of a public international organization.